Aiyan6/Annotate_Images/README.md

 Instructions on how to label images

-Left click on a point of the image, hold and drag the cursor to another point of the image and then release, a bounding box will be created in the region of interest.
+A bounding box will already be shown on the image which has to be adjusted further

 Press the j/J,k/K keys to rotate the bounding box

 Press the w/W,a/A,s/S,d/D keys to translate the bounding box

-Press the h/H key to undo a bounding box

-Press the c/C key to confirm a bounding box (you can not undo this box now)
+Press the c/C key to confirm a bounding box, if the image has more than one bounding box, another bounding box will be shown on the image one by one

 Press the u,U,i,I,o,O,p,P keys to resize the bounding box

-Press the l/L key to move onto the next image (this saves an xml file of the previous image in the image directory)
+Press the l/L key to move onto the next image (this saves a txt file of the previous image in the image directory)